JS-LinuxK8Infra/Golang/README.md

 ├── Code
 │   └── Go code and screenshots ranging from variables to structs; includes troubleshooting.
 ├── Concurrency
-│   └── Production safety and troubleshooting involving wait groups, go routines, unbuffered/buffered channels and context.
-Addressing race conditions, infinite loops and deadlocks.
+│   └── Production safety and troubleshooting.
 ├── Miscellaneous
 │   └── Compiler install and version validation.
 ├── Tooling